 The Traditional Performance Appraisal Process

-In the conventional performance appraisal or review process, the manager annually writes his opinions of the performance of a reporting staff member on a document supplied by the HR department.
+In the conventional performance appraisal or review process, the manager annually writes their opinions on the performance of a reporting staff member on a document supplied by the HR department.
 In some organizations, the staff member is asked to fill out a self-review to share with the supervisor.

-Most of the time, the appraisal reflects what the manager can remember; this is usually the most recent events.
-Almost always, the appraisal is based on opinions as real performance measurement takes time and follow-up to do well.
+Most of the time, the appraisal reflects what the manager can remember about the employee.
+Memory is usually of only the most recent events.
+Almost always, the appraisal is based on opinions.
+Real performance measurement takes time and follow-up to do it well.

-The documents in use in many organizations also ask the supervisor to make judgments based on concepts and words such as excellent performance (what's that?), exhibits enthusiasm (hmmm, laughs a lot?) and achievement oriented (likes to score?).
+The documents in use in many organizations also ask the supervisor to make judgments based on concepts and words such as excellent performance, exhibits enthusiasm, and achievement-oriented.

-Many managers are uncomfortable in the role of judge, so uncomfortable, in fact, that performance appraisals are often months overdue.
-The HR professional, who manages the appraisal system, finds his most important roles are to develop the form and maintain an employee official file, notify supervisors of due dates, and then nag, nag, nag when the review is long overdue.
+Many managers are uncomfortable in the role of judge.
+So uncomfortable, in fact, that performance appraisals are often months overdue.
+The HR professional who manages the appraisal system finds their most important roles are to develop the form and maintain an employee official file, notify supervisors of due dates, and then remind them if the review is long overdue.

 Despite the fact that annual raises are often tied to the performance evaluation, managers avoid doing them as long as possible.
-This results in an unmotivated employee who feels his manager doesn't care about him enough to facilitate his annual raise.
+This results in an unmotivated employee who feels their manager doesn't care about them enough to facilitate their annual raise.

-Why is this established process so painful for all participants?
-The manager is uncomfortable in the judgment seat.
-He knows he may have to justify his opinions with specific examples when the staff member asks.
+The manager may be uncomfortable in the judgment seat.
+They know they may have to justify their opinions with specific examples when the staff member asks.

-He lacks skill in providing feedback and often provokes a defensive response from the employee, who may justifiably feel he is under attack.
+They may lack skill in providing feedback and often provoke a defensive response from the employee, who may justifiably feel they are under attack.
 Consequently, managers avoid giving honest feedback which defeats the purpose of the performance appraisal.

 In turn, the staff member whose performance is under review often becomes defensive.
-Whenever his performance is rated as less than the best, or less than the level at which he personally perceives his contribution, the manager is viewed as punitive.
+Whenever their performance is rated as less than the best, or less than the level at which they personally perceive their contribution, the manager is viewed as punitive.

-Further compromising the situation, with salary increases frequently tied to the numerical rating or ranking, the manager knows he is limiting the staff member's increase if he rates his performance less than outstanding.
-No wonder managers waffle, and in one organization with whom I worked, 96% of all employees were rated one.
+Further compromising the situation, with salary increases frequently tied to the numerical rating or ranking, the manager knows they are limiting the staff member's increase if they rate their performance less than outstanding.
+No wonder managers waffle.

-Am I completely against performance appraisals?
-Yes, if the approach taken is the traditional one I have described in this article.
-It is harmful to performance development; damages work place trust, undermines harmony and fails to encourage personal best performance.
+If the employee appraisal approach taken is the traditional one it is harmful to performance development, damages workplace trust, undermines workplace harmony, and fails to encourage personal best performance.

 Furthermore, it underutilizes the talents of HR professionals and managers and forever limits their ability to contribute to true performance improvement within your organization.

-A performance management system, which I would propose to replace the old approach, is a completely different discussion.
-And, I don’t mean renaming performance appraisal as “performance management” because the words are currently in vogue.
-Performance management starts with how a position is defined and ends when you have determined why an excellent employee left your organization for another opportunity.
+A performance management system starts with how a position is defined and ends when you have determined why an excellent employee left your organization for another opportunity.

-In a performance management system, feedback remains integral to successful practice.
+In a performance management system, feedback remains integral to a successful practice.
 The feedback, however, is a discussion.
-Both the staff person and his manager have an equivalent opportunity to bring information to the dialogue.
+Both the employee and their manager have an equivalent opportunity to bring information to the dialogue.

 The HR Challenge

 Leading the adoption and implementation of a performance management system is a wonderful opportunity for the HR professional.
-It challenges your creativity, improves your ability to influence, allows you to foster real change in your organization, and it sure beats the heck out of “nag, nag, nag".
+It challenges your creativity, improves your ability to influence, allows you to foster real change in your organization, and it sure beats the heck out of nagging.